geleto/semachunk/README.md

 # Minimal Semantic Chunker

 A lightweight, dependency-free (almost) library for semantically chunking text.
 This library is designed to be model-agnostic, allowing you to plug in any embedding provider (OpenAI, HuggingFace, etc.) via a simple batch callback.
+Batches embeddings for efficiency and API rate limiting.

-## Origin
+## Features

-This project is derived from the original [semantic-chunking](https://github.com/jparkerweb/semantic-chunking) library by `jparkerweb`.

-### Key Changes from Original
-1.  **Zero Heavy Dependencies**: Removed `@xenova/transformers`, `fs`, and all built-in model handling.
-The only remaining dependency is `sentence-parse` for robust sentence splitting.
-2.  **Model Agnostic**: Instead of managing ONNX models internally, this library accepts an `embedBatchCallback` function.
-You control the embeddings; we control the chunking.
-3.  **Optimized Merging Algorithm**: Uses a more optimal algorithm than the original.
-Instead of linear merges, it selects the best chunk pairs from the text to merge first.
-It also recalculates embeddings in batches for significantly better speed, especially with external embedding models.
+- Zero Heavy Dependencies
+- Model Agnostic
+- Batch Embeddings for Efficiency and handling API Rate Limiting
+- Optimized Chunk Merging Algorithm

 ## Usage